yukisan/template-sfdc2sfdc-account-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
 This is file is conformed by a two Flows.

 The first one we'll call it **push** flow.
-This one contains an HTTP endpoint that will be listening for notifications from the .
+This one contains an HTTP endpoint that will be listening for notifications from Salesforce .
 Each of them will be processed and thus update/create Accounts, and then executing the batch job process.

 The second one we'll call it **poll** flow.
 This one contains the Poll endpoint that will periodically query Salesforce for updated/created Accounts that meet the defined criteria in the query, and then executing the batch job process.